-World Athletics, a privately owned entity headquartered in Monaco, was founded in 1912 and employs approximately 400 individuals.
-The organization reported $99.4M in revenue as of 2024 and functions as a tier 1 media tech buyer.
-Its main product is spectator sports, and it serves as the international governing body for athletics, encompassing track & field and running events.
+World Athletics, a privately owned entity headquartered in Monaco, was founded in 1912, employs approximately 400 individuals, and reported $99.4M in revenue as of 2024.
+The organization, functioning as a tier 1 media tech buyer, focuses on spectator sports, serving as the international governing body for athletics, which encompasses track & field and running events.

 2024 Revenue